top of page

 Which isn't really a defining feature.
 There are so many guitarists, so many guitars, so many experts, so many enthusiasts out there.
 Hardly unique.
 And so many collectors of these wonderful instruments.
 Including me.

-Anyway, I decided to leave the corporate life late in 2017, took some inspiration from Tim Ferriss' The 4-Hour Work Week (a must-read!), and found myself with a decision to make.
-It was time to think about what to do with the guitars.
+So, I did what all collectors do.
+I carried on collecting.
+It wasn't until I decided to leave the corporate life late in 2017, and take some inspiration from Tim Ferriss' The 4-Hour Work Week (a must-read!), that I came back to thinking about what I was going to do with those guitars.

 Sell them?
 Probably the easiest answer, but the hardest to do.
 Yes, part of the motivation behind building a collection of any sort is to end up with things that appreciate in value over the years.
 So selling is always an option.
 And selling also puts the guitars in the hands of others who will hopefully get the same joy you got from them.
 But a guitar collector is just like any other collector.
 There are some emotional bonds at work.
 Each guitar in the collection has some significance, some story, some connection to your life that makes a sale feel like a giving-up of something that means something to you.
 Unless you're in the business, each guitar you buy is a one-off, whether considered decision or emotional impulse.
 It's hard to shake off the reason you bought it in the first place.
 It seems it's more often only big life changes (sometimes only that most significant of life changes) that put a collector in the position of selling off their guitars.